0xumarkhatab/SlopeLeverage/README.md

 ### Linear Bonding Curve
 ![Linear Bonding Curve](https://miro.medium.com/max/1200/0*O0yrtS3ZuLr6HrTY)

-This image illustrates the process by which the price of tokens increase as more tokens are created.
+This image illustrates the process by which the price of tokens increases as more tokens are created.

-So essentially , we are using a simple Slope formula here ( recall calculus for straight lines if you have studied before) <br/>
+So essentially, we are using a simple Slope formula here ( recall calculus for straight lines if you have studied before) <br/>

 The formula is here